-Leg and foot problems in domestic fowl can be a serious welfare problem, with consequences for production too.
-Most leg and foot disorders in fowl can be prevented through proper nutrition and management.
+Leg and foot problems in poultry can be a serious health and animal welfare problem, with consequences for production too.
+Most leg and foot disorders in poultry can be prevented through proper nutrition and management.
 However, some problems can be genetic.
 For modern meat-type birds such as broiler chickens and turkeys, the problems become very complex since the birds put on weight faster than they build their bone structure to support the weight.
-Here we consider the causes of these problems in fowl.
+Here we consider the causes of these problems in poultry.
 By taking proper management precautions, you can prevent leg and foot disorders from ever occurring.